 If you are struggling with debt and looking for a way to get back on track, you might be considering a consumer proposal.
-It is a popular option in Canada that helps you settle your debts by paying back just a portion of what you owe.
+It is a great debt-relief option in Canada that helps you settle your debts by paying back just a portion of what you owe.
 But before you take the plunge, you are probably wondering, “How much does a consumer proposal cost?”

 A consumer proposal rolls all your unsecured debts — like credit cards and personal loans — into one easy monthly payment that you can afford.
 Instead of worrying about multiple bills, you just have one payment, and the rest of your debt is forgiven.
 Plus, interest charges stop on most debts, and those annoying collection calls come to an end.

 With a Licensed Insolvency Trustee (LIT) guiding you through the process, it is all handled fairly and simply, so you can get back on track with confidence.
-They work closely with you to create a proposal, which is a legally-binding offer to your unsecured creditors to repay a portion of what you owe based on what you can realistically afford.
+They work closely with you to create a proposal, which is a legally binding offer to your unsecured creditors to repay a portion of what you owe based on what you can realistically afford.

 First off, there are some standard fees you will need to cover through your proposal offer amount.
 One of these is the filing fee that goes to the Office of the Superintendent of Bankruptcy (OSB) which is around $115.